fsislaben/stats_crash_course/pages/anova.md

 ## Post hoc test

-Following a the recovery of a statistically significant P-value from an ANOVA, a Tukey test should be performed to determine which of the groups are statistically different from each other by doing multiple pairwise comparisons between the means of each group.
+Following a the recovery of a statistically significant P-value from an ANOVA, a Tukey test should be performed to determine which of the groups are statistically different from each other.
+The Tukey test does multiple multiple pairwise comparisons between the means of each group.
 This will tell you which groups within the dataset contain statistically different means.